CodeYourFuture/curriculum/common-content/en/module/onboarding/goals/index.md

   publishResources = false
 +++

 You have joined us as a Learner.
-Your overall goal for this module is to enroll as a Trainee within the next three weeks.
+Your overall goal for this module is to understand how to succeed at the ITP course.

+To demonstrate you know how to succeed at the course, you should enroll as a Trainee within the next three weeks.
+To do this, you will need to do show up every week, learn, get work done, and get your work reviewed.

 > 🎯 Complete onboarding and enroll as a Trainee